Masham-0/exam-result-management-project/README.md

 ID - 2024UCM2376
 Password - 20050521

-As a teacher -
+As a teacher - T010
+ID - password123

+As an Admin -
-ID - T
+ID - ADMIN001
+password - admin123

 🚀 Key Features
 🔵 Student